Husein Hasanally Abdoolcader

-Sir Husein Hasanally Abdoolcader Mama CBE (10 September 1890 – 16 June 1974) was a Dawoodi Bohra by faith and a barrister and politician by profession in Malaya born in Surat, Bombay Presidency, British India.
-His eldest son Tan Sri Eusoffe Abdoolcader was also a prominent figure in Malaya and was a judge at the Supreme Court of Malaysia.
+Sir Husein Hasanally Abdoolcader Mama CBE (10 September 1890 – 16 June 1974) was a Malayan or Malaysian barrister and politician born in Surat, Bombay Presidency, British India.
+He was a Dawoodi Bohra by faith.
+His eldest son Tan Sri Eusoffe Abdoolcader was also a prominent figure in Malaya and a judge at the Supreme Court of Malaysia.

 He was educated first in Malaya, at Raffles Institution, Singapore and Penang Free School, Penang.
 He was sent to England and went to Ilford County High School and Christ's College, Cambridge, then joined Lincoln's Inn.